About

 Leaders, and their teams, take the ball she offers and run with it - achieving significant positive change.

-Are you concerned about overcoming loneliness, segregation and dereliction?
+Are you concerned about overcoming endemic dereliction, segregation and loneliness?
 Feeling lost, or at a loss, when it comes to generating more resilient teams and communities, flowing freely through public spaces that feel safe?
 Deeply committed to connecting people and places in spaces full of life and light where everyone belongs, Mary Kerrigan is the speaker, trainer and coach to unlock your blocks.

-At 25, Mary graduated with first class honours in architecture, from Liverpool University, winning the Sikorski Prize.
-Drawn to work with, Liam McCormick, one of Ireland’s leading 20th century architects took her to Derry in Northern Ireland - then a deeply divided city, still in the midst of the ‘Troubles’.
+Mary graduated with first class honours in architecture, from Liverpool University, winning the Sikorski Prize.
+Drawn to work with Liam McCormick one of Ireland’s leading 20th century architects, took her to Derry in Northern Ireland - then a deeply divided city, still embroiled in the ‘Troubles’.

-There, she found her calling connecting people and places.
-For over 30 years, engaging people of all backgrounds, she helped create a city that works better for everyone.
+There, she found a place where her gifts, skills and talents found their purpose - connecting people and places.
+For over 30 years, she led on engaging people of all ages and backgrounds, building a community committed to co-creating a city that works better for everyone.

-Before the 1998 Belfast Agreement was a line on a page, she created the possibility of connecting Derry’s ancient walled city on one side of the River Foyle, with a public park and military barracks, where the British Army was headquartered, on the other.
+Before the 1998 Belfast Agreement was a line on a page, Mary proposed connecting 4 major heritage assets: Derry’s ancient walled city; the majestic River Foyle, an under-used public park; and a barricaded military barracks, then occupied by the British Army.

-Engaging and enlisting 100s of stakeholders in this possibility - she ultimately shifted the context from divided city to connected city.
+Over years Mary led on enlisting 100s of stakeholders in this possibility - at all levels - shifting the context from divided city to connected city.

 One element was a footbridge across the River Foyle.

-Derry’s beautiful Millennium Peace Bridge* opened in 2011.
-By its 3rd birthday, 3 million people had crossed in both directions.
+Derry’s transformative Millennium Peace Bridge* opened in 2011.
+By its 3rd birthday, 3 million people had crossed in both directions the bridge the many said would never happen.
 Today it is held to be the most successful peace building infrastructure project in Western Europe.

-In 2024 Mary, with community stakeholder partners, successfully won and led ‘Hometown Architect - Reimagine Moville’ funded by the Irish Architecture Foundation.
+In 2024 Mary successfully won and led ‘Hometown Architect - Reimagine Moville’ with community partners.
+Irish Architecture Foundation funded.

 In 2015, Mary designed and lead Heritage Streets Alive ©.
-This engagement, empowerment and co-envisioning process effectively expands participants’ capacity to create a new future, together.
-Nine years on, transformative change, envisioned during this process, has been realised by all three grass roots communities.
+This successful engagement, empowerment and co-envisioning process effectively expands participants’ capacity to co-create a new future.
+A decade on, tangible transformative change has been realised by all three grass roots communities.

-In 2000, a Sustainable Communities Millennium Fellowship took her to 14 European cities, where she set up and met key actors delivering successful sustainable urban regeneration.
+A Sustainable Communities Millennium Fellowship 2000 took her to 14 European cities, where she set up and met key actors delivering successful sustainable urban regeneration.

-In 2018 she was awarded a Getty Scholarship, Los Angeles.
+Mary was awarded a Getty Scholarship, Los Angeles 2018.

 In 1993 Mary completed a Society for the Protection of Ancient Buildings Scholarship [London], becoming the first SPAB Scholar to practice on the island of Ireland.